-Employees in need of assistance are advised to self-identify if assistance may be needed in the event of evacuation of the building.
-They should work with their supervisor and HR to develop a procedure and establish a buddy system with a coworker or other volunteer to assist in the case of any emergency.
+Employees and patrons in need of assistance are advised to self-identify if assistance may be needed in the event of evacuation of the building.
+Employees should work with their supervisor and HR to develop a procedure and establish a buddy system with a coworker or other volunteer to assist in the case of any emergency.